-Our older son, John, has completed four years of service as a U.S. Marine.
-He served tours of duty in the Persian Gulf, Haiti, and Afghanistan in the U.S. Marine Corps.
-He graduated with honors from the University of North Carolina at Wilmington in May, 2014.
+Our older son served tours of duty in the Persian Gulf, Haiti, and Afghanistan in the U.S. Marine Corps.
+He graduated with honors from the University of North Carolina at Wilmington in May 2014.
 John married Yami Avila, whom he dated in high school.
 In March of 2016, Mia Claire was born.
 In October 2020, Carolina Grace was born.
 Yami is a nurse.
 John is a paramedic/firefighter.
 He also owns a tree cutting business, Timberfalls.

 Our younger son, Ryan, is a four-time state diving champion, a USA National Diving Champion, and an Academic/All-American diver at the University of Tennessee.
 In 2012, he won the one and three-meter SEC Championships.
-Upon graduation he worked as a certified personal trainer at Performance Training, Inc., in Knoxville.
 He married Alyssa Helms from Nashville, (yep, same last name), in December 2013.
-He is completed his doctorate of physical therapy degree from UTC in Chattanooga in May, 2016.
-Alyssa is now in her third year of veterinarian school at the University of Tennessee.
+He completed his doctorate of physical therapy degree from UTC in Chattanooga in May 2016.
+Alyssa is a graduate from the University of Tennessee and the Veterinarian School at the University of Tennessee.
 They live in Christiansburg, VA.
 Ryan is the manager of a physical therapy clinic and Alyssa is doing a three-year residency at Virginia Tech.

 I have been the pastor of FBC Jefferson since 2009.
 In 2013, I completed a fourth unit of advanced clinical pastoral education at Northeast Georgia Medical Center with Dr. Jap Keith, a regional CPE director and continue to stay connected with the chaplain program at the hospital.
 I am now a BCCI Board Certified Chaplain.